History Unfinished. Yesterday. Today. Tomorrow.

 Unique to The Women’s History Project.
 No other women’s group focuses on video production directly related to women’s contributions to history.

-The business plan calls for partnerships with schools, colleges and universities, and youth serving agencies to produce and showcase the videos created
+The business plan calls for partnerships with schools, colleges and universities, and youth serving agencies working with them to produce and showcase the videos created

 A curated collection of video content will be available on multiple digital channels and distributed to schools and community museums